SharePoint/sp-dev-docs/docs/embedded/concepts/content-experiences/search-content.md

 > [!NOTE]
 >
 > 1. Search API only supports Delegated permissions.
-> 2. Your search requests must specify and set the `includeHiddenContent` parameter if your application has opted our from content discoverability in Microsoft 365.
+> 1. Your search requests must specify and set the `includeHiddenContent` parameter if your application has opted out of content discoverability in Microsoft 365.
 Learn more about [SharePoint Embedded content discoverability](./user-experiences-overview.md).

 ## Example 1: Search containers by container type